Learn-Write-Repeat/Open-contributions/Sathyashree_OpenCV_Basics.md

             import numpy as np

-        Steps imvolved in displaying multiple images is as follows:
+        Steps involved in displaying multiple images is as follows:

         - Load multiple images to multiple variables using imread() function.
         - Concatenate the images horizontally or vertically using the concatenate() function from the numpy library.